 The length of an assignment varies among modules.
 Guidance is provided by Module Leaders or tutors at the beginning of each module, and is included in all module specifications.
 Please refer to your Programme Handbook for detailed information.
-You can download it from your MyNCU (hiip://elearning.nciul.co.uk/), or visit hiip://nciul.ac.uk/programme-course-specifications/.
+You can download it from your MyNCU (hiip://elearning.nciul.co.uk/), or visit our website www.nciul.ac.uk and check in Faculties and departments for the programme handbooks.